Assorted Handicrafts and Whimsies

 A meditation on ancestral wounds, spiritual aching, and broken dreams.
 The rocks were gathered from my father’s land and the sticks are from where I’ve landed; both are bound up with rough ties.
 Perhaps they’re mended.
 Perhaps not.
 Time will tell.

 Little woven whimsies where the play between sacred mathematics and yarn is alive.

 Time becomes unbound and my imagination soars when I combine my love for math with my affinity for yarn.

 Much beauty can be found in a simple thread of yarn.
 Repeat a geometric progression and witness the emerging pattern.

 The spiral dance of life.
 We’ve been here before, seen this before, done this before.
 Haven’t we?

 I made this piece for someone I don’t know as part of a gift exchange and to be honest, I’m not too sure what it’s saying.
 Sometimes the message is none of my business or not yet apparent.

 Rustic little baskets to hold your various miscellany.
 Keys and coins?
 A wee potted plant?
 They cast a beautiful shadow with a jar and candle nestled within.

-No two are the same and I’m always surprised with the variety of textures and hues.
+No two are the same and I’m always surprised by the variety of textures and hues.